The Simultaneous Assignment Problem: Introduction

+For the \emph{$\ell$-matchoid problem}, there exists an FPT algorithm parameterized by $\ell$ and the size of the solution~\cite{huang2021fptalgorithms}.
+This immediately implies that for the simultaneous assignment problem with $\mc L=\emptyset$ and $c\equiv 1$, there exists an FPT algorithm parameterized by the size of the solution and the size of $\mc H$.

+One can show that uncapacitated simultaneous assignments form a \emph{$(2|\mc H|+1)$-extendible system}, hence the greedy algorithm is a $(2|\mc H|+1)$-approximation algorithm~\cite{MestreExtendible}.
+This result is not hard to extend to the capacitated version, hence one gets that there exists a $(2|\mc H|+1)$-approximation algorithm for the simultaneous assignment problem.

+In the \emph{double matching problem}, we are given a bipartite graph $G=(S,T;E)$ and $S_1,S_2\subseteq S$ such that ${S_1\cup S_2=S}$.
+It is NP-complete to decide whether there exists $M\subseteq E$ for which $|M|=|S|$ and both $M\cap E_1$ and $M\cap E_2$ are matchings, where $E_i$ denotes the edges induced by $T$ and $S_i$ for $i\in\{1,2\}$~\cite{madarasi2021matchings}.
+The double matching problem is a special case of the simultaneous assignment problem, and this implies that it is NP-complete to decide whether a simultaneous assignment satisfying constraints~(\ref{eq:simultan:degLp:deg}) with equality exists, even if $\mc L=\emptyset$.

+As a direct application of the bounded-violation algorithms given for the \emph{upper bounded degree $g$-polymatroid element problem} described in~\cite{berczi2019degreebounded}, one can find a vector $z\in\Z^E$ in polynomial time such that $wz$ is at least the weight of the optimal simultaneous assignment, and it satisfies constraints~(\ref{eq:simultan:degLp:nonNeg})~and~(\ref{eq:simultan:degLp:cap}), but it may violate constraints~(\ref{eq:simultan:degLp:deg}) by an additive factor of at most $(2|\mc H|-1)$, provided that $\mc L=\emptyset$.

-In the special case when $\mc H=\emptyset$ and $c\equiv\infty$, one gets the so-called weighted \textit{hierarchical matching problem}.
-This problem was first introduced in~\cite{hierarchicalBMatching}, where a strongly polynomial time algorithm was given for the unweighted case.
-Answering an open question form the same paper, our results in Section~\ref{sec:laminarNonBP} imply that the weighted version of the problem can be solved in strongly polynomial time as well.
-In fact, our approach also solves the weighted, capacitated hierarchical matching problem in strongly polynomial time.
+\paragraph{\normalfont\textbf{Our results}} The special case when $\mc H=\emptyset$ corresponds to the so-called \emph{weighted hierarchical $b$-matching problem}.
+This problem was introduced in~\cite{hierarchicalBMatching}, where a strongly polynomial-time algorithm was given for the unweighted case.
+Answering an open question from the same paper, our results in Section~\ref{sec:simultan:locLamSubGraphs} imply that the weighted version of the problem can be solved in strongly polynomial time as well.

-When $\mc L=\emptyset$ and $\mc H$ is such that for each node $v\in V$, the subgraphs in $\mc H$ restricted to the edges incident to $v$ form a laminar hypergraph (see Section~\ref{sec:locLamSubGraphs}), then we get back the so-called \textit{laminar matchoid problem}~\cite{jenkynsMatchoid}.
-In~\cite{Kaparis2014OnLM}, the laminar matchoid problem was solved in polynomial time when the so-called similarity condition holds, that is, when the components of $b$ and $c$ are polynomial in $|V|$.
-Our results also imply that the problem can be solved in strongly polynomial time even if the similarity condition does not hold.
+If $\mc L=\emptyset$ and $\mc H$ is such that the subgraphs in $\mc H$ restricted to the edges incident to $v$ form a laminar system for each node $v\in V$, then we get back the \emph{laminar matchoid problem}~\cite{jenkynsMatchoid}.
+In~\cite{Kaparis2014OnLM}, the laminar matchoid problem was solved in polynomial time when the so-called similarity condition holds, that is, the components of $b$ and $c$ are polynomial in the size of $V$.
+Our results in Section~\ref{sec:simultan:locLamSubGraphs} also imply that the problem is solvable in strongly polynomial time even if the similarity condition does not hold.